 During the year ended March 31, 2011, due to further decrease in revenue and continued losses in its travel business, the Group has tested the carrying value of the remaining intangibles and the recoverable amount of these intangibles were determined as Nil.
-Hence an impairment charge was recorded for Rs 1,857 (US \$42), equal to the carrying value of the remaining intangibles as on the date of impairment testing.
+Hence an impairment charge was recorded for Rs 1,857, equal to the carrying value of the remaining intangibles as on the date of impairment testing.

-The above impairment charges relate to online portal services segment.
+The above impairment charges relate to Commercial and Consumer segment.